no Body left behind

 About the Project

-The five-year project will identify real-world barriers and facilitators to physical health care for people living with severe mental health conditions at individual, health service and broader societal levels.
+The five-year project, launched in 2024, will identify real-world barriers and facilitators to physical health care for people living with severe mental health conditions at individual, health service and broader societal levels.
 Mental health consumers will participate in all stages of the research, including project design, implementation and evaluation.

 Sustained Improvement